m3y54m/Embedded-Engineering-Roadmap/README.md

 # Embedded Systems Engineering Roadmap

-This is a roadmap for those who want to build a career as an Embedded Developer or Embedded Engineer.
-In order to assist beginners, steps have been taken to create a roadmap that is straightforward and easy to understand.
-Topics in the roadmap are primarily selected based on open job requirements and organized according to my own experience.
+This roadmap is designed to assist beginners aspiring to build a career as an Embedded Engineer / Developer.
+To provide comprehensive guidance, I have carefully selected the topics based on current open job requirements and organized them according to my personal experience.

-If you think that this map can be improved in anyway, please start an issue or pull request.
-I’ll be maintaining and updating this repository frequently.

-The source file is created using [Microsoft Visio](https://office.com/visio) in `.vsdx` format and included in this repository for your contributions.
-If you do not have Microsoft Visio or you want to use free software, you can use [draw.io](https://draw.io) which can import and export `.vsdx` files.
+Becoming an embedded engineer requires a broad understanding of both software and hardware.
+If you are starting on this journey, you must be highly motivated and passionate to pursue this path.
+The field of embedded systems demands a solid comprehension of hardware functionality and, as the well-known saying goes, **"Hardware is hard."** Therefore, patience and passion are the essential qualities that will help you overcome the various challenges encountered along this journey.

 ## Roadmap